metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 Embedding SDK package build happens with Github actions if `embedding-sdk-build` label has been set on the PR.

 Published package will use a version from `package.template.json` + current date and commit short hash.

+## Dummy section
+Adding a change to the readme file to trigger the workflow for testing